camunda/camunda-platform-get-started/README.md

 ![Process](images/send-email.png)

-To complete the user task we can use Tasklist, therefore visit the clusters details page and launch Tasklist, or for the local self managed setup go to http://localhost:8081.
+To complete the user task we can use Tasklist.
+To do this, visit the cluster's details page in Camunda Cloud and launch Tasklist, or for the local self managed setup go to http://localhost:8081.

-In Tasklist you have to select the _Enter Message_ task form the list of tasks.
+In Tasklist, select the _Enter Message_ task from the list of tasks.
 Then click the _claim_ button to assign the task to you to work on it.
 Fill out the `E-Mail Content` field with the message you want to send and click the `Complete Task` button